-New Home Office staff handling hard asylum cases, say insiders
+Tough asylum cases handled by new Home Office staff, say insiders

 "There isn't one… so they leave and then they hire someone else and so it continues."

 According to the latest Home Office figures, by the end of June this year 127,026 asylum applications were still to be decided upon.

-That is nearly four times times the number of cases that were awaiting a decision by the end of June 2018, when 33,035 asylum applications were in the backlog.
+That is nearly four times the number of cases that were awaiting a decision by the end of June 2018, when 33,035 asylum applications were in the backlog.

 Another Home Office employee said they were working "long and gruelling" hours.